Killing Unbelievers Halal

 5:33 Indeed, the punishment of those who fight Allah and His Messenger and go around corrupting the land is to be killed, crucified, have their hands and feet cut off on opposite sides, or to be banished from the land.
 That is a disgrace for them in this life, and in the life to come theirs will be a terrible punishment.

 9:123 O you who believe, fight those of the unbelievers who are near to you and let them see how harsh you can be.
 Know that Allah is with the righteous.

 66:9 O Prophet, struggle with the unbelievers and the hypocrites, and deal harshly with them.
 Their refuge shall be Hell, and what an evil resort!

-And then a ray of hope, unbelievers may be spared if they convert just before you are about to put them to death.
+Then a ray of hope: unbelievers may be spared if they convert before they are put to death.

 5:34 Except for those who repent before you overpower them.
 Know, then, that Allah is All Forgiving, Merciful.

 Skip a verse (5:35 O believers fear Allah and seek the means to win His Favour.
 Fight in His Way so that you may prosper) and Allah reverts to form.